 Any non-confidential records will be readily accessible and available.
-Confidential information and records will be held securely and only available to those who have a right or professional need to see them.
+Confidential information and records will be held securely locked and filed only available to those who have a right or professional need to see them.

 Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school.